Yaki udon is not just a stir-fry. It is a 10-minute sear built on butter, soy sauce, and one ingredient you will not see coming.

 - Thinly slice 50 g onion and 2 fresh shiitake mushrooms, and julienne ½ carrot and ½ bell pepper.
 Chop 150 g green cabbage into rough bitesize pieces and set by the stove.

 - Heat a wok on medium low and melt 1 tsp butter and 1 tsp lard.
-Grate 1 clove garlic and 1 tsp ginger root straight into the wok, add the onion and fry for 3 minutes or until fragrant and the onion is slightly softened.
+Grate 1 clove garlic and 1 tsp ginger root straight into the wok, add the onion and fry for 3 minutes or until fragrant and the onion has slightly softened.

 - Increase the heat to high and add 2 portions udon noodles.
 Mix and toss until the ingredients are evenly distributed, then pour ½ tbsp Japanese soy sauce (koikuchi shoyu) around the edge of the pan.